FirebaseExtended/angularfire/README.md

 *only after the promise has been fulfilled*.
 You can do this using the `then` method (See the
-[Angular documentation on $q](http://docs.angularjs.org/api/ng.$q) for more no how promises work).
+[Angular documentation on $q](http://docs.angularjs.org/api/ng.$q) for more on how promises work).

 Place all your logic that will manipulate the model like this: